New Mexico Court Records

 To seal a New Mexico criminal record is quite similar to an expungement in the state.
 A sealed New Mexico record still exists but is restricted.
 Criminal records usually don’t show on any background check.
 Also, the documents can not be accessed by the general public once they are sealed or expunged.
 Persons that successfully get their criminal records expunged/sealed can legally declare under oath that they did not commit the expunged crime if asked about it.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How to Seal a Criminal Record in New Mexico